 You must submit a report to us once the project has been completed or within 12 months of the date of receipt of the grant (whichever is the earlier date).

-You must also send us the annual accounts for the organisation.
+You must also send us the annual final accounts for the organisation.
 If the grant is over €12,500, the organisation’s accounts must be externally audited.

 Failure to submit reports and accounts in a timely manner may impede your organisation’s ability to receive future support from the Reconciliation Fund.